 I am Robert John “Robbie” Ierubino, Jr., a US-born, autistic artist who emigrated to Vienna, Austria, when I was 14.
-I hold a Bachelor of Arts (Honors) degree in Graphic Design and a Master of Arts in Arts and Creative Technologies both from Staffordshire University in Stoke-on-Trent, England.
+I hold a Bachelor of Arts (Honors) degree in Graphic Design and a Master of Arts in Arts and Creative Technologies, both from the University of Staffordshire in Stoke-on-Trent, England.
 I have completed a graphic design internship with the wendy.network and at the United Nations Office for Disarmament Affairs (UNODA) in Vienna, Austria.
-But today, I find myself on a new creative journey to incorporate music production and DJ performance with these graphic skills - offering a multi-sensory experience.
+But in May 2024, I moved to Ocean City, Maryland, to find a job as a US citizen by reason.
+Also, I find myself on a new creative journey to incorporate music production and DJ performance with these graphic skills - offering a multi-sensory experience.

 As an artist, I have always liked creating different types of designs.
-When I was younger, I loved to create my own versions of album covers, stage layouts for concerts, and logos for movie production companies.
+When I was younger, I loved to make my versions of album covers, stage layouts for concerts, and logos for movie production companies.
 In high school, I became interested in different art forms during my classes and voyages around Europe.
 I was especially attracted to street art and cubism.
-As a real lover of pop culture, I am inspired by all media types, including television, movies, logos, and music.
+As a true lover of pop culture, I am inspired by all media, including television, movies, logos, and music.
 I enjoy traveling and exploring different cities and countries; their architecture and landscapes intrigue me.

 I use many different themes in my artwork: pop, abstract, cubic, symbolism, photography, and silhouettes, and I try to implement graphic design elements.
 Most of my art is about my life, sharing my visions, memories, emotions, and interests with the world.
 Most of my work is created using modern technologies like my phone and computer.
 I continually search for inspiration and ideas and use many applications depending on my mood.
 Like most people, I love always having my phone with me.
 I grab it whenever my surroundings inspire me.
 It allows me to capture a scene with photography, express myself in a poem or song, or even create some designs on the spot.